J535D165/recordlinkage/docs/about.rst

 Introduction
 ============

-The **recordlinkage** toolkit is a library to link records in or between data sources.
-The library provides tools needed for record linkage and deduplication.
-The package contains indexing methods, functions to compare attributes and classifiers.
-The package is developed for research and the linkage of small or medium sized files.
+The **Python Record Linkage Toolkit** is a library to link records in or between data sources.
+The toolkit provides most of the tools needed for record linkage and deduplication.
+The package contains indexing methods, functions to compare records and classifiers.
+The package is developed for research and the linking of small or medium sized files.

-The *recordlinkage* project is inspired by the `Freely Extensible Biomedical Record Linkage (FEBRL) <https://sourceforge.net/projects/febrl/>`__ project, which is a great project.
+The project is inspired by the `Freely Extensible Biomedical Record Linkage (FEBRL) <https://sourceforge.net/projects/febrl/>`__ project, which is a great project.
 In contrast with FEBRL, the recordlinkage project makes extensive use of data manipulation tools like `pandas <http://pandas.pydata.org/>`__ and `numpy <http://www.numpy.org/>`__.
 The use of *pandas*, a flexible and powerful data analysis and